ChrisWag91/PI-LCNC/README.md

 ### Software Setup
 1. Flash realtime capable version of Raspberry Os onto and sd card.
-You can download a precompiled RT-Raspberry Os with Linux CNC alread preinstalled from this link: http://www.linuxcnc.org/iso/linuxcnc-2.8.0-pi4.zip
+You can download a precompiled RT-Raspberry Os with Linux CNC alread pre installed from this link: http://www.linuxcnc.org/iso/linuxcnc-2.8.0-pi4.zip

 2. Now we need to automatically enable the RPI Level Shifter Hat automatically on boot: